-NHS Choices - Research into patient feedback websites usage
+NHS website - Research into patient feedback websites usage

 Rating your doctor or hospital online is not just the preserve of the 'chattering classes', new research suggests.
 While the research has not yet hit the headlines, it has been circulated on social media and is available to access for free.